Setting The Standard For

 There is growing consensus that regionally specific, place-based methodologies can deliver credible, streamlined alternatives that maintain scientific integrity while directly supporting local economies.

-Setting the standard for high-integrity Biochar Carbon Removal
+Setting the standard for high-integrity, nature-based

 Fixed-Carbon Biochar